kubeflow/website/content/en/docs/aws/authentication-oidc.md

     uri: https://github.com/kubeflow/manifests/archive/v1.0-branch.tar.gz
 ```

-After you finish the TLS and Authentication configuration, then you can run `kfctl apply -V -f {{% config-file-aws-cognito %}}`.
+After you finish the TLS and Authentication configuration, then you can run `kfctl apply -V -f {{% aws/config-file-aws-cognito %}}`.

 After a while, your ALB will be ready, you can get ALB hostname by running follow command.